watem-sedem/watem-sedem/docs/routing.rst

     :align: center

     Flow-chart of the routing algorithm in CN-WS - adjusting routing according to elevation and land cover.
+Note that eight adjacent are taken into account.

 In this figure, the `Flow(target1)` or `Flow(target2)` tag indicate that routing will follow strictly the path of the first or second cardinal flow